 Changes in the Dissertation Chairperson or Committee membership must be approved by the previous and new advisor/chair, Director of the PhD Program, the student, and the Dean of the University Graduate School.
-To obtain a copy of the form to revise Committee membership, To obtain a copy of the form to revise Committee membership, To obtain a copy of the form to revise Committee membership, contact the NWCNHS PhD office The student is responsible for obtaining signatures if Committee membership is changed.
+To obtain a copy of the form to revise Committee membership, see FIU Graduate Student Forms and then Form D-1r Appointment of Revised Dissertation Committee.
+The student is responsible for obtaining signatures if Committee membership is changed.